 No double benefits allowed

-You cannot claim the American Opportunity credit or a tuition deduction in the same year you claim the Lifetime Learning credit.
+You cannot claim the American Opportunity credit in the same year you claim the Lifetime Learning credit.
 The IRS only allows one tax reduction per student, per year.
 However, before claiming the Lifetime Learning credit, you should determine whether you qualify to take the American Opportunity credit.
 For most students who are in one of their first four years of post-secondary education, the American Opportunity credit can provide greater tax savings since the maximum credit is $2,500.

 Again, when you use TurboTax, we’ll determine which credit gives you the biggest benefit and recommend the best choice for your tax situation.